Oscillations in the stochastic gravitational wave background from sharp features and particle production during inflation: Scalar-induced stochastic background of gravitational waves

 where we have set $1/\mathcal{N}=1/4$ and $c_g \Omega_{r,0} h^2 = 1.6 \cdot 10^{-5}$.
 Note that this only depends on the model parameters $\delta$ and $\etaperp$ through the combination $\deltaeta$.
 A plot of $\Omega_{\textrm{GW}}^{\textrm{max}}$ vs.~$\deltaeta$ for various choices of $\Pzero$ is shown in fig.~\ref{fig:Omegamax-of-deltaetaperp}.

 From \eqref{eq:Omega-max-result-full} we can estimate the values of $\deltaeta$ required for our GW signal to be visible in various GW observatories for any given value of the `baseline' power spectrum $\Pzero$.
 The detection thresholds for a selected choice of experiments in their most sensitive frequency range are $h^2\Omega_{\textrm{GW}} \gtrsim 10^{-17}$ (BBO), $h^2\Omega_{\textrm{GW}} \gtrsim 10^{-16}$ (DECIGO), $h^2\Omega_{\textrm{GW}} \gtrsim 10^{-13}$ (LISA, CE) and $h^2\Omega_{\textrm{GW}} \gtrsim 10^{-12}$ (ET), see e.g.~fig.~\ref{fig:Omega-of-f-sensitivity}.\footnote{The detection thresholds quoted here are chosen as the lowest values on the power-law-integrated sensitivity curves for $h^2 \Omega_{\textrm{GW}}$ for the various experiments.
 The notion of power-law-integrated sensitivity was defined in \cite{Thrane:2013oya} and the numbers quoted here are from \cite{Schmitz:2020syl}.} Let us first consider the case $\Pzero=\PCMB=2.4 \cdot 10^{-9}$, i.e.~we assume that there is no additional amplification of $\Pzero$ compared to $\PCMB$.
 From \eqref{eq:Omega-max-result-full} it then follows that for detection by the various experiments we require $\deltaeta \gtrsim 3.5$ (BBO), $\deltaeta \gtrsim 4$ (DECIGO), $\deltaeta \gtrsim 6$ (LISA, CE) and $\deltaeta \gtrsim 6.5$ (ET).
 We observe that for a turn with top-hat profile the angle $\Angle$ swept during the turn is given by $\Angle = \deltaeta$.
 Thus, to be visible in e.g.~LISA one requires $\Angle \gtrsim 2 \pi$.
-While this does not seem to be attainable in two-field models of inflation with a flat field space, this can in principle be achieved if the field space is curved or by invoking more than two fields.
+While this does not seem to be attainable in two-field models of inflation with a flat field space, this can be achieved if the field space is curved or, possibly, by invoking more than two fields.
+For instance, in negatively curved field spaces, trajectories with a strongly non-geodesic motion ($\eta_\perp \gg 1$) are commonplace, see references in footnote 23.
+A brief period of such motion can naturally give $\Angle=\eta_\perp \delta \gtrsim 2 \pi$.